benashley26/First-Website/README.md

-# Heading Level 1
+# Rainbow Six Siege Information Website

-Hi, this is my Rainbow Six siege and Rocket League website.
+Hi, this is my Rainbow Six siege website.
 I will provide updates on patch notes, meta changes and any new information made avaliable by the developers.